yasahi-hpc/vlp4d_mpi/README.md

 ```
 export KOKKOS_PATH=your_kokkos_path # set your_kokkos_path
+export OMPICXX=$KOKKOSPATH/bin/nvccwrapper # Assuming OpenMPI as a MPI library (GPU only)
-export DEVICE=device_name # choose the device_name from "p100", "bdw", "skx", "a64fx_flow"
+export DEVICE=device_name # choose the device_name from "p100", "bdw", "skx", "fugaku_a64fx", "flow_a64fx"
 cd src_kokkos
 make
 ```